The other day, the great HBD blogger Jayman posed a question on twitter. Can you have democracy and a universal acceptance of Human BioDiversity?

 The bottom line here is that HBD is not necessarily hostile to democracy, but it is hostile to immigration, open borders and the whole universalist religion, of which democracy is a small part.
 The answer to Jayman’s query is that acceptance of HBD can preserve western liberalism, but only at the expense if egalitarianism, multiculturalism and anti-racism.
 It’s HBD or diversity, but not both.

-This post has already been read 1962 times!
+This post has already been linked to 2028 times!